Never before has it been easier, faster, and safer to check whether the chemicals in a container are of the right type, quality, and concentration.

 Paul works in a microchip factory.
-Products are created here that enrich our everyday lives: without them, many of our new technologies, for example in robotics, sensor technology or IoT, would not even be possible.
+Products are created here that enrich our everyday lives: without them, many of our new technologies, such as robotics, sensor technology, or IoT, would not even be possible.

 Paul uses a variety of hazardous and sensitive chemicals in the different production processes.
 Things have to run perfectly.

 A mix-up could be disastrous.

 A mix-up at a dispensing station can lead to severe accidents.